Supreme Court Emergency Decision To End All Firearm Permits Nationwide Gets DOJ & State Support!

 Frequently Asked Questions

-The Wolford v.
-Lopez case, originating from Hawaii, challenges the state's catch-all public carry ban laws.
-The DOJ and 25 states are supporting a Supreme Court challenge against these restrictions, arguing they are impermissible under the Second Amendment and defy the Bruen decision.
+The main challenge is Wolford v.
+Lopez, where the DOJ and 25 states are supporting a Supreme Court case against Hawaii's restrictive concealed carry ban laws, arguing they violate the Second Amendment and defy the Bruen decision.

-A coalition of 25 states, along with Arizona legislators, filed an amicus brief urging the Supreme Court to intervene.
-They aim to stop lower courts from defying the Bruen decision, which established new standards for firearm carry rights, and to prevent the erosion of Second Amendment protections.
+A coalition of 25 states, along with the DOJ and Arizona legislators, have filed an amicus brief urging the Supreme Court to address lower court defiance of the Bruen decision regarding firearm carry permits.

 Related News